CTPSSTAFF/conflate-tmcs-and-massdot-expressways/README.md

 1.  tmc - The TMC's ID string.
 2.  tmctype - Harvested from the INRIX data.
 Currently unused; carried over in case it might prove useful downstream.
 3.  route_id - MassDOT route_id.
 4.  roadnum - Harvested from INRIX data.
 Indicates what in MassDOT terms is the 'route_number', though in a different format.
 5.  direction - Harvested from the INRIX data.
 Indicates what in MassDOT terms is the 'route_direction', though in a different format.
-6.  firstnm - Harvested from the INRIX data. {*** TBD: More needed here.)
+6.  firstnm - Harvested from the INRIX data.
+According to the INRIX metadata, this field is described as containing "The cross street and/or interchange associated with the internal segment of 5-digit location ID."
+    In practice, we have found that the accuracy of the descriptive text contained in this field varies.
+    It is being carried forward as a possible aid in populating the 'seg_begin' and 'seg_end' fields in the feature classes read by the CMP performance dashboards.
 7.  from_meas - Starting measure (in miles) of the event.
 8.  to_meas - Ending measure (in miles) of the event.
 9.  length - Length of the event (in miles); calculated as from_meas - to_meas.